Fire Safety Tips for Every Household and Business

 A dry hydrant is a non-pressurized pipe system installed beside a body of water.
 It allows the fire department to draft water quickly and reliably, year round.
 If you have a pond on your property, adding a dry hydrant can make all the difference in the event of a fire, saving firefighters precious minutes.
 If you have a pond that you think may be a good candidate for a dry hydrant, contact us.
 The fire department can help you determine if your site is suitable and may be able to secure grant funding to cover the costs associated the installation.

-Keep Driveways and Private Roads Plowed
+Keep Driveways and Private Roads Marked & Plowed

 In the wintertime, the PVFD relies on homeowners to keep access to their home open.
 We go to great lengths to make sure our trucks can handle some snow, but the simple truth is that if we can’t get a fire truck up your driveway, we can’t fight a fire at your home.
 Even if you do not live in your home year-round, maintaining access 365 days a year gives us a fighting chance of saving your property in the event of fire.
 Plowing or shoveling out access to ponds, hydrants, and other water supplies is a tremendous help to us, and a great service to your neighbors.